 This page contains a list of upcoming Open Path Step Workshops, structured settings for working through the Twelve Steps of ITAA in a group with lots of built in support.
-Each workshop will meet twice a week for 1.5 hours and will move through the Twelve Steps over the course of two months.
+Each session meets for 1.5 hours and the workshop will move through the Twelve Steps over the course of several months.
 The meetings are set up so that all stepwork can be done within our meeting times (though there are optional additional writing exercises each week if you’d like to go deeper).
 You’ll also have an opportunity to match up with a sharing partner so that in between meetings you can share your stepwork, and a number of group sponsors will also be available for outreach calls and additional support.

-There are several workshops that meet at a different times and cycle, so every month a new workshop will be starting.
+There are several workshops that meet at a different times and cycle, so new workshops start up every few weeks.
 In order to participate in an upcoming workshop cycle, you must attend the first meeting which can be found on the calendar below.
 In this way, each workshop will move through the Steps as an intimate, consistent, and committed group.
-You can view the meeting details by clicking into the yellow titles:
+You can view the specific workshop details by clicking into the brown titles.
+Please note that workshop start dates are subject to change up until one week before they begin, and that meetings follow US time zone shifts during daylight savings in March and November.

 There is no need to sign up for the workshop—you can simply attend the first meeting and all additional information will be supplied there.